MatiasPalominosF/AWS-SAM/README.md

 # Technical Challenge Defontana Junior AWS Serverless Engineer

-This repository contains a serverless application developed with AWS SAM, Node.js, and DynamoDB.
-The application offers CRUD (Create, Read, Update, Delete) operations to manage users.
+This repository contains a serverless application developed with AWS SAM, Node.js, Appsync, Lambda, Api Gateway, DynamoDB and StepFunctions.
+The application offers CRUD (Create, Read, Update, Delete) operations to manage users and Pets.
+Furthermore, it provides CRUD operations for use through GraphQL.

 ## Prerequisites